 How will the money get to the Emerald Necklace Conservancy?

 This GoFundMe is set up to have the funds automatically transferred to the Emerald Necklace Conservancy once we meet or exceed our goal.
-I will post updates and provide donation receipts/proof of donation at that time.
+We will post updates and provide donation receipts/proof of donation at that time.

 What will the plaque say?